-1. LINENWe love linen, it’s the foundation of our shop, we even used the flax flower in our logo.
+1. LINENWe love linen.
 Not only does it feel amazing, but there’s a long list of reasons why it makes the cut:

 - How it’s made: Linen is a natural plant fiber made from the stalks of the flax plant.
 Since it doesn’t require pesticides or fertilizers to grow, it’s not necessary to buy organic.
 It’s a work-intensive process to create linen fabric so, since the rise of cotton and synthetics, linen has become a rare fiber, making it more expensive and more difficult to find.

 - Sustainability: It’s completely biodegradable when un-dyed and it grows easily and sustainably in any climate zone.

 - Wearability: Linen is durable, breathable, temperature-regulating and absorbent.
 If it’s stiff initially, it will soften with wash and wear.
 It protects your skin from sun damage and is naturally antimicrobial.
 It dries faster than cotton and is great for hot weather.

 - Toxin alert: Some linen may be processed, dyed or softened with chemicals.
 Look for Oeko-Tex certified and don’t buy any linen that claims to be “anti-wrinkle” - it’s treated with formaldehyde.
 Linen is naturally ivory or tan, white linen has been bleached with chemicals and brighter or darker dyes require more chemicals.
 However, linen absorbs color easily so it requires fewer fixatives before dyeing.

 - How it’s made: Silk is made from the cocoons of silk worms and spun into silk threads, so it can be woven without the use of chemicals.